Tutorials on Various 3D Programming

 Good tutorials from YouTube on Python in Blender

 There is a free asset called, SimplerKeplerOrbits, in the Unity asset store.
-It has three sample scenes and we can use this package to create a nice Solar System simulation.
+It has three sample scenes and we can use this package as the starting point to create our desired Solar System simulation.
 Especially, check Example 3 in the included scenes which allows users' tilting and zooming actions in the rendered window (i.e. in the GamePlay mode), and it also allows to set the observing date (set to “now” automatically).
 There is a UI slider that can speed up and go backward in time as well.
 Nice!
 We can recycle most of these in our 3-D model.

-4. In the main camera setting, choose the right Renderer and select “Post Processing”.
-Choose the MilkyWay skybox (drag one on the main camera).
+- In the main camera setting, choose the right Renderer and select “Post Processing”.
+Choose the MilkyWay skybox (drag one onto the main camera).

-5. Create three objects (two spheres and one object).
+- Create three objects (two spheres and one object).
 You can drag and drop Sun and Earth from “Planets of the Solar System”.
 One sphere is an attractor (i.e., the central star), the other sphere is an orbiting object (e.g., Earth), and the 3rd object is a velocity indicator.
+This is an easy approach, but in our desired model, we want to calculate orbital motion by solving Kepler equation in conjunction with six orbital elements.

 Procedural (Script-based) Sun-Earth-Moon Model Creation